MicrosoftDocs/mixed-reality/mixed-reality-docs/using-webvr-in-edge-with-windows-mixed-reality.md

-# Using WebVR in Edge with Windows Mixed Reality
+# Using WebVR in Microsoft Edge with Windows Mixed Reality

 ## Creating WebVR content for Windows Mixed reality immersive headsets